Octavio Zambrano: Playing career

-Coach
+Coaching career

 United States

 In 1990, Zambrano was an assistant coach to Rildo Menezes (Ex-Santos of Brasil and New York Cosmos) with the California Emperors in the American Professional Soccer League.
 In 1992, he became both the assistant coach with the Los Angeles Salsa of the APSL and head coach of the East Los Angeles Cobras of USISL.
 He also coached the successful largely ethnic team from Southern California, LA Salsa U-19, a McGuire Cup finalist and was the 1994 USISL Western Division Coach of the Year.
-Following his work with the LA Salsa Zambrano was hired as Director by the Mission Viejo Pateadores, one of the United States Top Soccer Academies.
+Following his work with the LA Salsa Zambrano was hired as director by the Mission Viejo Pateadores, one of the United States Top Soccer Academies.

 He joined MLS as an assistant for Lothar Osiander with Los Angeles Galaxy reaching the MLS Cup final the first year of the league.
 Zambrano assumed head coaching duties when Osiander was fired early in the 1997 season.
-Zambrano's 1997 team went from last in the conference (3-9) to a record of 15-13, finished the season with 6 straight wins and made the playoffs.
-The 1998 Galaxy went 24 and 8 and broke all MLS scoring records, ending the year with 85 goals scored and a 2.66 goal per game average, the 1998 Galaxy became the first North American professional soccer team to make it to a CONCACAF clubs final against Cruz Azul of Mexico.
+Zambrano's 1997 team went from last in the conference (3–9) to a record of 15–13, finished the season with 6 straight wins and made the playoffs.
+The 1998 Galaxy went 24 and 8 and broke all MLS scoring records, ending the year with 85 goals scored and a 2.66 goal per game average.
+The 1998 Galaxy became the first American professional soccer team to make it to a CONCACAF clubs final against Cruz Azul of Mexico.
 Zambrano coached the Western Division All Star Team and the Galaxy 97/98 achieved the record for most consecutive regular season wins (12).
 But in the playoffs they faltered, falling to expansion team Chicago Fire.
 Five games into the 1999 season, Zambrano was fired, the Galaxy made it to the MLS final the same year, losing against DC United.

 Zambrano re-surfaced as the head coach of the MetroStars in 2000, replacing the much-traveled Bora Milutinović.
 He coached the team for three years.
 In 2000, he led the team from last in the East to first, winning the first trophy for the franchise, the MLS Eastern Division championship.
 For the first time, the MetroStars advanced the playoffs, defeating the Dallas Burn.
 Zambrano was fired after the 2002 season after failing to reach the playoffs.

-From 2003 to 2006 Zambrano served a three-year term as elected Vice-President of FENODE (Ecuadorian/American Sports Federation).
+From 2003 to 2006, Zambrano served a three-year term as elected Vice-President of FENODE (Ecuadorian/American Sports Federation).

 Europe

-In 2006, Zambrano was hired as the head coach for CS Tiligul-Tiras Tiraspol in Moldova.
-In 2008, after successfully taking Tiligul from the relegation zone to a fourth place overall, he left Tiligul and moved to FC Tatabánya in the Hungarian Soproni Liga.
+In 2006, Zambrano was hired as the head coach for Tiligul-Tiras Tiraspol in Moldova.
+In 2008, after successfully taking Tiligul from the relegation zone to a fourth place overall, he left Tiligul and moved to Tatabánya in the Hungarian Soproni Liga.
 In 2009, he left Tatabanya.